gdw-workshop/2018_GDW_Workshop/exercises/MrBayesTutorial.md

 During the run, you will see updated output printed to the terminal depending on the frequency requested (*mcmc printfreq* command was left at default here but can be changed).
 The current state of the chain (# of the most recent sampled step) is listed in the first column.
 The next 8 columns are the log likelihood values for each sampled state for each of the 4 chains…with an asterisk separating the chains for each of the two independent runs.
 The values listed in square brackets correspond to the cold chain, while the parentheses are used for the hot chains.
 If the hot and cold chains are swapping efficiently, you should see that the position of the cold chain moves throughout the run.
 If the cold chain gets stuck in one position too long, you can either extend the length of the run (increase the number of steps in the MCMC chain), or lower the temperature difference between chains (using the *mcmcp temp* command) to increase the efficiency with which the swapping between cold and hot chains occur.

-After every *n=diagnfreq generations*, *Average deviation of split frequencies:* will print to the terminal.
+After every *n=diagnfreq* generations, *Average deviation of split frequencies:* will print to the terminal.
 This value is generated by comparing the similarity of the tree samples between the two independent runs and is an indication of whether or not the chains are converging on the similar posterior estimates.
 The lower the number gets, the better the two runs are converging on the same tree estimates.
-According to the Mr. Bayes manual, values below 0.05 indicate *adequate* convergence for many analyses, while values below 0.01 indicate *very good* convergence.
+Now that you know this...revisit Question 3 above :)

 Ok.
 Let Mr. Bayes run.
 The run will continue until n=ngen steps has been reached or until the average deviation of split frequencies is equal to *stopval*…one of the mcmcp parameters.
+When I tested this it took about 20 minutes to finish.

 Given the short time we have for this tutorial today I’ve got files for you to work with for the remainder of the tutorial that are from this same dataset but were run ngen=1,000,000 steps.